NTSB: Dad, not boy, was driving truck that hit golfers' van

 DALLAS (AP) — A Texas man, not his 13-year-old son, was driving the pickup truck that crossed into the oncoming lane and struck a van carrying New Mexico college golfers, killing nine people, and he had methamphetamine in his system, investigators said Thursday.

-Siemens and his son died in the crash along with six members of the men’s and women’s golf teams and their coach, who was driving the van.
+Siemens and his son died in the crash along with six members of the men’s and women’s golf teams and their coach, who was driving the van, which was towing a cargo trailer.

 The collision happened at about 8:17 p.m. in Andrews County, which is roughly 30 miles (50 kilometers) east of Texas’ border with New Mexico.
 Although it’s a rural area, the roads there are often busy with traffic related to agriculture and oil and gas development.